Black Tarantula

-Black Tarantula is a fictional character appearing in American comic books published by Marvel Comics.
-The character first appears in The Amazing Spider-Man #419 (January 1997), and makes his first full appearance in The Amazing Spider-Man #432 (March 1998).
-Black Tarantula was created by writer Tom DeFalco and artist Steve Skroce who stole the name from a Harry Belafonte song.
+Black Tarantula is the name of two fictional characters appearing in American comic books published by Marvel Comics.

+The Carlos LaMuerto version of Black Tarantula first appears in The Amazing Spider-Man #419 (January 1997), and makes his first full appearance in The Amazing Spider-Man #432 (March 1998).
+Black Tarantula was created by writer Tom DeFalco and artist Steve Skroce.
+The name was allegedly inspired by a Harry Belafonte song.